gauthierdb/Scientific-Project/README.md

 %% EDIT 19/05 %%

-A Final TO DO-list has been added
+A Final TO DO-list has been added as a .txt file

+Be sure to complete your part for the given deadline !!!
+%
+%
+%
+%
+%

 1.Open the To_do folder and follow instructions in the readme file there